chnm/datascribe-site/content/resources/casestudies.md

 summary: "Examples of projects using DataScribe"
 ---

-These case studies are offered as holistic models of a project using DataScribe, including
+These case studies are offered as holistic models of a project using DataScribe, including public projects using DataScribe and internal case study work.

-## Projects using DataScribe

-Projects and people using DataScribe in the wild, not including these two.

 ## Religious Ecologies